-His way of teaching the Yoga Sutras (which I studied for 10 years) was fantastic.
-In the first round one learnt to appreciate the key messages of the Sutras and some nuances as the Yogacharya gave the overview.
+His way of teaching the Yoga Sutras (which I studied for ten years) was fantastic.
+In the first round, one learnt to appreciate the key messages of the Sutras and some nuances as the Yogacharya gave the overview.
 Then one memorises the sutras.
 Then one is taught the sutras word by word.
-The same word appearing in different places are differentiated (and one knows them because the sutras have been memorized).
-The root words and so on will be discussed and the meaning then has a roundedness and a lucidity.
+The same word appearing in different places are differentiated (and one knows them because the sutras have been memorised).
+The root words and so on will be discussed, and the meaning then has a roundedness and a lucidity.
 The understanding of the Sutras grows by expanding into larger “wholes”.
 I have found this way of learning really wonderful and very useful for self-reflection.
 One is not being linear about life experiences or oneself.
-The usual ways of learning are linear and to get a grasp of the whole and its essence takes a long time.
-I guess have internalized this and that’s what is getting reflected.
+The usual ways of learning are linear and to get a grasp of the whole, and its essence takes a long time.
+I guess I have internalised this and that’s what is getting reflected.

 What is Mahabharata Immersion?
 Why did you start that?
 Who is it meant for?
 What happens there?

-The Mahabharata Immersion is in may ways a culmination of decades of work in understanding the inner workings of people through laboratory learning, dialogues with colleagues about the Archetypal heroes of our Purana, helping theatre professionals express themselves with authenticity and intensity, using theatre to enable managers to “become the best that they can be” and above all Yoga.
-It is a laboratory learning process and any person with some familiarity with reflective and experiential learning methods who approaches our Purana, the Mahabharata in particular, with an open mind can benefit greatly from this immersion.
+The Mahabharata Immersion is in may ways a culmination of decades of work in understanding the inner workings of people.
+It is through laboratory learning, dialogues with colleagues about the Archetypal heroes of our Purana, helping theatre professionals express themselves with authenticity and intensity, using theatre to enable managers to “become the best that they can be” and above all Yoga.
+It is a laboratory learning process, and any person with some familiarity with reflective and experiential learning methods who approaches our Purana, the Mahabharata in particular, with an open mind can benefit greatly from this immersion.

 I understand you have used Pandava Profile in your coaching for corporate leaders.
 Can you share one or two examples how it worked?

 When I help leaders to look at themselves through this lens, the first thing it does is it helps them understand their inner world without judgement.
-When I was working with a young entrepreneur who was taking over his family business this was the kind of resolution that came after the coaching: “Ah!
-I have a large Yudhishtra propensity that goes along with the Bhima in me.
-That’s why I am able to be organized and intense.
+When I was working with a young entrepreneur who was taking over his family business, this was the kind of resolution that came after the coaching: “Ah!
+I have a high Yudhishtra propensity that goes along with the Bhima in me.
+That’s why I can be organised and intense.
 I insist on discipline and demand performance.
 But I also tend to be pulled between my impulsivity and dependence on precedence.
-This is the tension between me and my father, I project all traditional practices on him and see him as opposing my drive.
+This is the tension between my father and me, I project all traditional practices on him and see him as opposing my drive.
 But I see that I value policy and rules too.
 It is my own inner struggle to balance the two.: or “Yes I ought to invest in the Nakula aspects so that I can be more empathetic to my people.
-It is a value that the family has been renowned for, I can see how important it is to create a sense of belonging.
+It is a value that the family has been renowned for.
+I can see how important it is to create a sense of belonging.
 I cannot bring in an idea like meritocracy without also respecting belonging” And so on.
-This then led to many discussions where other aspects of the heroes and their actions are examined, their shadow sides are examined and this exploration was very intimate without becoming personal, the heroes became the mirrors to this person’s inner realities.
+This then led to many discussions where other aspects of the heroes and their actions are studied; their shadow sides are examined.
+This exploration was very intimate without becoming personal; the heroes became the mirrors to this person’s inner realities.
 Also, the situational behaviours were understood and become frameworks for meaning making and decision making.
 The nature of Dharma Sankata was deeply understood.
-The ideal leader leader is not a super problem solver but a wise person who balances diverse pulls and creates a safe ground for action thus empowering the team.
+The ideal leader is not a super problem solver but a wise person who balances diverse pulls and creates a safe ground for action thus empowering the team.
 Also, and very importantly, this young entrepreneur was very interested in music.
-While we were examining the Arjuna characteristics the discussion centered around the need to invest in his own softer sides, his artistic and aesthetic self.
+While we were examining the Arjuna characteristics the discussion centred around the need to invest in his own softer sides, his artistic and aesthetic self.
 All this led to a new way of looking at quality.
 What he treated as an auditing and strict adherence became a celebration of craft!
 The whole coaching process was not only very effective and transforming it was beautiful and even playful.